DeepRegNet/DeepReg/demos/grouped_mask_prostate_longitudinal/README.md

 A pre-trained model will be downloaded after running `demo_data.py` and unzipped at the dataset folder under the demo folder.
 This pre-trained model will be used by default with `deepreg_predict`.
-Run the user-trained model by specifying with `--ckpt_path` the location where the ckpt files will be saved, in this case (specified by `deepreg_train` as above), /logs/grouped_mask_prostate_longitudinal/.
+Run the user-trained model by specifying with `--ckpt_path` the location where the checkpoint files are saved.

-## Tested DeepReg version

-Last commit at which demo was tested: 3157f880eb99ce10fc3a4a8ebcc595bd67be24e1

 ## Contact